shuai000/HsMM-ForwardRecursion/README.md

 The dataset consists a training and testing folder with received signal strength (RSS) data, obtained from a ray-tracing software (Wireless Insite)

-There are K=8 anchor nodes and N=12 regions
+There are K=8 anchor nodes and N=12 regions, see FigureSimu Note that this is slightly different from the figure used in the paper

 - In the folder _training, it contains 8 * 12 = 96 separate .p2m files, each file
 corresponds to a RSS data collected from a grid number of user locations (coordinate